Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Emergent vector transport coefficients in tilted Dirac system:

-The second rout can be built around the ideas of "valleytronics"~\cite{Schaibley2016} that are popular in planar (2D) mateirals.
-The essential idea is that imposing appropriate boundary condition by cutting appropriate edges, one can create valley valves~\cite{BeenakkerValve2007} at the other end of which the "population" of the two valleys is imbalanced.
-In this approach, although the material is inversion symmetric and has even number of valleys with opposite tilt parameres $\pm\bs\zeta$, that cancell out for {\em infinite} system, in finite systems with appropriate boundaries, the population imbalance between the valleys gives rise to a net electric current $\sim \beta^i(n_+-n_-)$ or heat current $\sim \gamma^i(n_+-n_-)$ which is driven by the imbalanced population of the symmetric valleys.
+\hlt{Even if both time reversal and inversion symmetry are present, thereby leading to zero bulk currents, still the boundaries can be of help.
+The solution is based on the} ideas of "valleytronics"~\cite{Schaibley2016} that are popular in planar (2D) materials.
+The essential idea is that imposing appropriate boundary conditions by cutting appropriate edges, one can create valley valves~\cite{BeenakkerValve2007} at the other end of which the "populations" of the two valleys are imbalanced.
+In this approach, although the material is inversion \hlt{and time-reversal} symmetric and has even number of valleys with opposite tilt, $\pm\bs\zeta$, that cancel out for {\em infinite} system, in finite systems with appropriately chosen boundaries, the population imbalance between the valleys gives rise to a net electric current $\sim \beta^i(n_+-n_-)$ or heat current $\sim \gamma^i(n_+-n_-)$ which is driven by the imbalanced population of the symmetric valleys. \hlt{Such valley polarized effects resting on the boundaries, are expected to be important in mesoscopic systems}.

-The surface of crystalline topological insulators is also predicted to host tilted Dirc cone~\cite{Schnyder2017Tilted}.
-To exploite only one Dirac cone, one needs to emply the sem-infinte geometry which is not useful for practical uses.
-In practice the systems have finite thickness, and tehrefore the other tilted Dirac cone at the other surface will nearly cancel the effect of the first.